North Complex Fire

 The North Complex Fire was a massive wildfire complex that burned in the Plumas National Forest in Northern California in the counties of Plumas and Butte.
-21 fires were started by lightning on August 17, 2020; by September 5, all the individual fires had been put out with the exception of the Claremont and Bear Fires, which merged on that date, and the Sheep Fire, which was then designated a separate incident.
+Twenty-one fires were started by lightning on August 17, 2020; by September 5, all the individual fires had been put out with the exception of the Claremont and Bear Fires, which merged on that date, and the Sheep Fire, which was then designated a separate incident.
 On September 8, strong winds caused the Bear/Claremont Fire to explode in size, rapidly spreading to the southwest.
-On September 8, 2020, the towns of Berry Creek and Feather Falls were immediately evacuated at 3:15 PM PDT with no prior warning, By September 9, 2020, the towns of Berry Creek and Feather Falls had been leveled, with few homes left standing.
+On September 8, 2020, the towns of Berry Creek and Feather Falls were immediately evacuated at 3:15 p.m.
+PDT with no prior warning.
+By September 9, 2020, the towns of Berry Creek and Feather Falls had been leveled, with few homes left standing.
 The fire threatened the city of Oroville, before its westward spread was stopped.
 The fire killed 16 people and injured more than 100.
-Among the 16 fatalities was a 16-year-old boy.
 The complex burned an estimated 318,935 acre, and was 100% contained on December 3.
 The fire was managed by the U.S. Forest Service in conjunction with Cal Fire, with the primary incident base in Quincy.
-The North Complex Fire was the sixth-largest in California's modern history, and the deadliest fire in the 2020 California wildfire season.
+The North Complex Fire is the eighth-largest in California's history, and was the deadliest fire in the 2020 California wildfire season.

-Events
+Progression

+August 17–September 4

 On August 17, 2020, dry thunderstorms sparked 21 wildfires in the Plumas National Forest and Lassen National Forest, the largest of which were the Claremont and Bear Fires along the canyon of the Middle Fork Feather River.
 The storms came from a large plume of moisture from Tropical Storm Fausto that were carried into California, which started hundreds of wildfires simultaneously across Northern and Central California.
 By August 22, 16 of the original 21 fires had been contained.
 The Sheep Fire near Susanville was originally included as part of the North Complex, but on September 5, it was assigned to a separate incident.
 The Sheep Fire burned about 29,570 acre, before it was fully contained on September 9.